What is quasi-community property in a Carlsbad divorce? How are the debts and assets of a married couple divided in a California divorce?

 Quasi-community property is a legal term in a California divorce that relates to assets (often real estate) that is not located in the State of California.

-The simple answer to that question is “yes” because the parties who own the asset or real estate are under the jurisdiction of the North County Family law Court.
+The simple answer to that question is “yes” because the parties who own the asset or real estate are under the jurisdiction of the Carlsbad Family law Court.
 The next question is: What asset is considered to be quasi-community property in a Carlsbad divorce and how is to be divided?

 Quasi-community property is generally to be treated the same as community property as long as it is not necessary to change the interests of those who own that property.
 For example, if the parties are part of a larger group the Court may not have authority to order the sale of the property and distribution of proceeds.